markruth2nd/portfolio-3d/README.md

 Once I added the index CSS code I will ensure that I import the tailwind CSS base, components & utilities.

 ## Tailwind
-Within the src folder I will create the styles.js file where I add soe usefull Tailwind utility styles for the Hero & section texts within my project.
+Within the src folder I will create the styles.js file where I add some usefull Tailwind utility styles for the Hero & section texts within my project.
 This after going through the Tailwind documentaton